mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 ### Engraftment
 Engraftment is when your body accepts the transplant and your white blood cell count returns.

 Almost immediately after your stem cells are infused into your body, they will travel through your bloodstream into your bone marrow.
-Once the stem cells arrive in your bone marrow, they will begin to fix in place, then start to create new blood.
+Once the stem cells arrive in your bone marrow, they will begin to engraft.
 White blood cell engraftment usually occurs about 10 to 14 days following your transplant, but this may vary depending upon your disease and exact treatment.
 Platelets and red blood cells usually take a little longer to recover than white blood cells.

 Each day when you return to the Outpatient BMT Clinic, you will have blood drawn.
 This blood will be analyzed, and the different types of cells in your blood will be counted.
 When your stem cells engraft and start to divide, the number of white, red, and platelet cells will increase.